How to build a skip link you can be proud of

 Let’s create your first skip link!

-1. Create a space after your <body> tag.
-This is because your skip link should be the first focusable element on the page
+tag.
+This is because your skip link should be the first focusable element on the page - Create your anchor

-5. Add an ID to your <main> tag.
-It should be the same name you used on your anchor (e.g., <main id=”main”>)
+tag.
+It should be the same name you used on your anchor (e.g.,<main id=”main”>

 REMINDER: If your website supports multiple languages, don't forget to translate the text in your skip link.